FlyAboveGrass/note/英语/文章/文章副本/More jobs and no 'nuisance taxes' - Ghanaians' great expectations.md

 Ghana's former President John Mahama will be under enormous pressure to meet the expectations of voters following his landslide victory in Saturday's election.

-He swept back to power after eight years in opposition, running what political analyst Nansata Yakubu described as a =="==masterclass=="== in campaigning.
+He swept back to power after eight years in opposition, running what political analyst Nansata Yakubu described as a "==masterclass==" in campaigning.

 He defeated ====Vice-President==== Mahamudu Bawumia by 56.6% of votes to 41.6% to ==notch== up the biggest margin of victory by a ====candidate==== in 24 years.